unified-doc/unified-doc/packages/unified-doc/readme.md

 Provide a valid [rehype][rehype] compiler (e.g. `rehype-react`, `rehype-stringify`) to compile the content.

 ##### `options.content`
-The document content can be provided as a simple `string` or a `Buffer`.
+The document content is provided as a string.

 ##### `options.filename`
 The document filename should always include the file extension (e.g. `.md`), which will determine how the content is parsed.